Semi-classical limit of quantum scattering states for the nonlinear Hartree equation: Main results

 \begin{corollary}[Small-data scattering] A small-data global solution $\gamma^\hbar(t)\in C(\mathbb{R}; \mathfrak{L}_\hbar^1)$ to the NLH \eqref{eq: NLH}, constructed in Theorem \ref{thm: uniform bounds for nonlinear solutions}, scatters in $\mathfrak{L}_\hbar^1$ as $t\to\pm\infty$ in the following sense: There exists $\ga^\hb_\pm \in \FS^1$ such that

 \end{corollary}

-\begin{remark} It is important to note that in Corollary \ref{cor: uniform small-data scattering}, smallness condition does not depend on $\hbar\in(0,1]$.
+\begin{remark} $(i)$ It is important to note that in Corollary \ref{cor: uniform small-data scattering}, smallness condition does not depend on $\hbar\in(0,1]$.
 Indeed, if one tries to prove small-data scattering for the NLH \eqref{eq: NLH} just by following standard argument in Cazenave \cite[Chapter 7]{Cazenave}, one would see that the smallness condition may depend on $\hbar>0$.
-The uniform decay estimate (Theorem \ref{thm: uniform bounds for nonlinear solutions}) is crucially used to solve this problem. \end{remark}
+The uniform decay estimate (Theorem \ref{thm: uniform bounds for nonlinear solutions}) is crucially used to resolve this issue.\\ $(ii)$ In our proof, the convergence to the scattering states as $t \to \infty$ in \eqref{eq: quantum scattering} depends on $\hbar \in (0,1]$.
+While we expect that \eqref{eq: quantum scattering} holds uniformly for $\hbar \in (0,1]$, we are not able to prove this at present.
+We leave this issue for future work. \end{remark}